-Scouts and their guests will participate in hallmark recreational activities for which the Appalachian Mountains in West Virginia are known—hiking, biking, caving, kayaking, rock climbing, and rafting on the adjacent New River Gorge National Park and Preserve.
+The scouts and their guests participate in many recreational activities for which the New River Gorge region in West Virginia is known—hiking, biking, caving, kayaking, rock climbing, and whitewater rafting on the adjacent New River Gorge National Park and Preserve.

-Before the Summit Bechtel Scout Reserve was established, however, the area was part of a wilderness known as the "Garden Grounds" into which few people roamed.
+However, before the Summit Bechtel Scout Reserve was established, the area was part of a wilderness known by many locals as the "Garden Grounds," into which few people roamed.
 Many legends of the place are recited around campfires today.

-Historian Scott Worley says he'd "heard tales" of the Garden Grounds all his life.
-Folks feared to become lost within, and some actually were.
+Historian Scott Worley says he's heard tales of the Garden Grounds all his life.
+Folks feared becoming lost within, he says, and some were lost, in fact, only to be found later, bewildered or dead of exposure.

-"I've heard tell of a bigfoot-like wildman said to roam the area," Worley said.
+Worley said others told stories of strange beasts said to lurk in its most remote sections.
+"I've heard tell of a bigfoot-like wildman said to roam the area," he said.
+Many mention the Garden Ground Monster.

 "And then there were stories of bodies being found there or—in jest, I'm sure—of it being a great place to hide bodies."